n0mer/gradle-git-properties/README.md

 }
 ```

-and you're done.
+and you're all set.

 This is enough to see git details via `info` endpoint of [spring-boot-actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready).

+Plugin is available from [Gradle Plugins repository](https://plugins.gradle.org/plugin/com.gorylenko.gradle-git-properties).

 ## result